ryashinegor/jpmorgan_demo/README.md

 # jpmorgan_demo
-Main.java is main entry point.
+Main.java is the main entry point.

 To run from console:
 java -jar test.jar <filename>